richtabor/post-modified-time-block/readme.txt

 As a WordPress entrepreneur, designer and developer all wrapped up in one, [@richard_tabor](http://twitter.com/richard_tabor) is recognized as one of the top leaders in this post-Gutenberg era of WordPress.
 His design chops have topped the 2018 Automattic Design Awards and led him to found CoBlocks – a top-notch set of page builder blocks and tools for Gutenberg, ThemeBeans – a premier WordPress theme shop and [Iceberg](https://useiceberg.com/?utm_source=wp-org&utm_medium=post-modified-time-block&utm_campaign=readme-faq) – a markdown editor for Gutenberg.

 == Changelog ==

+= 0.2.0 =
+* Use experimental getDateSettings to change formatting

 = 0.1.1 =
 * Remove excess files